-Each young person also has a clear and comprehensive written Health Plan (within their Placement Plan) which details: medical history; any necessary preventive measures, allergies or known adverse reactions to medication; dental health needs; health monitoring required and the involvement of parents/carers in the young person's health care.
+Each young person has a clear and comprehensive written Health Plan (within their Placement Plan) which details: medical history; any necessary preventive measures, allergies or known adverse reactions to medication; dental health needs; health monitoring required and the involvement of parents/carers in the young person's health care.
+The designated Safeguarding Lead has an oversight of all young people's health needs and has good links with local external agencies.

-Staff at Pontville's residential provision are aware of the important role they have in promoting an awareness of health issues and promoting a healthy lifestyle.
+Staff at Oversands School are aware of the important role they have in promoting an awareness of health issues and promoting a healthy lifestyle.
 Each young person is provided with guidance, advice and support in accordance with their age, needs, culture and wishes in relation to health and social issues.
 A combined approach of individual and group work are used to promote discussion to support children's knowledge and understanding of their own physical and emotional health and well-being.
 Children with a particular health problem or a disability including physical or sensory impairment or learning disabilities are provided with the appropriate support to effectively meet their needs.

 We will actively promote good healthcare by supporting young people to make the right choices as well as through the provision of information, education and guidance on health issues including sexual health.
 We will always attempt to seek the approval of those with parental responsibility (for those under 16) when dealing with issues which arise for each child's developing sexual awareness.
-This will involve the provision of age appropriate education and guidance relating to sexual behaviour, health and well-being.
+This will involve the provision of age-appropriate education and guidance relating to sexual behaviour, health and well-being.

 To promote appropriate levels of independence we encourage that, wherever possible, young people manage their own medication and general health needs.
 To deal with all routine treatments we access local doctors, dentists, and opticians with which all our children and young people are registered.
-Staff will record all details of such visits on individual placement plans, including treatment and medication details.
+Staff at Oversands School will record all details of such visits on individual placement plans, including treatment and medication details.

-In support of our healthy lifestyle objective smoking / vaping is not permitted at Pontville's Residential Provision, instead we support young people with smoking cessation programmes
+In support of our healthy lifestyle objective smoking and vaping is not permitted at Oversands School, instead we support young people with smoking cessation programmes.

-Therapeutic Services at Pontville
+Therapeutic Services at Oversands School

-The Witherslack Group recognises the importance of providing a safe, nurturing and supportive environment which allows young people to develop and maintain good emotional health and wellbeing.
+The Witherslack Group recognises the importance of providing a safe, nurturing and supportive environment which allows young people to develop and maintain emotional health and wellbeing.
 We provide a consistent approach to the delivery of therapeutic services across the Witherslack Group and employ specialist clinicians.
 In 2008 the Royal College of Psychiatrists produced a briefing paper which describes the development of a set of Core Values and Core Standards for therapeutic communities.
 The purpose of developing these standards was to highlight the differences between therapeutic providers and others offering residential provision for children and young people.
-The therapeutic services we offer across school and residential adhere to these recommendations.
+The therapeutic services we offer across the School in the Witherslack Group are inspired and driven by these recommendations.